OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

   * This method again follows the pattern of building up a todo list, and then performing the operation needed, in this case a call to **DeleteObject()** is used to remove the no longer required view.

 ### Migrate the existing content to the new list. ###

-1. With the new library configured with the apropriate set of content types, views and options the existing content is now to be migrated.
+1. With the new library configured with the appropriate set of content types, views and options the existing content is now to be migrated.
 Add the following implementation to the **MigrateContent** method:
   ```csharp
   private static void MigrateContent(ClientContext clientContext, List listToBeReplaced, List newList)
   {